Vishwajeetkumarsingh/Loan_Approval_prediction/README.md

 ## Conclusion
 We have build a Random Forest classifier that performs well with the selected features such as Gender,Married,Dependents,Education,Self_Employed, Credit_History,Property_Area,LoanAmount_log,Total_Income_log,Emi,Balance Income.
+Giving **89% accuracy**.